openvinotoolkit/openvino/inference-engine/samples/style_transfer_sample/README.md

 Running the application with the empty list of options yields the usage message given above and an error message.

-To perform inference on an image using a trained model of NST network on Intel® CPUs, use the following command:
+To perform inference of an image using a trained model of NST network on Intel® CPUs, use the following command:
 ```sh
 ./style_transfer_sample -i <path_to_image>/cat.bmp -m <path_to_model>/1_decoder_FP32.xml
 ```